gu-gridh/rwanda/README.md

 The data has been collected by Dr. Jean de Dieu Amini Ngabonziza and Dr. Tove Rosendal.

 ### Development
-The data model and the backend was created by Johan Åhlfeldt and Aram Karimi, GRIDH.
-The interface has mainly been developed by Kristin Åkerlund and Jonathan Westin GRIDH.
+The data model and the backend was created by Victor Wåhlstrand Skärström, Johan Åhlfeldt and Aram Karimi, GRIDH.
+The interface has mainly been developed by Kristin Åkerlund and Jonathan Westin GRIDH on a base created by Victor Wåhlstrand Skärström.